 If you are currently in the midst of separating from your spouse or partner, you naturally have your mind on how custody of your children will be divided, and on how finances and certain family assets are going to be split between two new households.
-For some of you, however, this task will be complicated by the presence of a cherished pet.
-Who should get to keep the beloved family dog, cat or goldfish?
+For some of you, however, this task will be complicated by the presence of a cherished dog, cat or fish.
+Who should get custody of the family pet after a split?
 And does the other former partner get to have “access”?

 In Ontario, unfortunately there are very few cases that even consider this question, and when they do, courts seem resolute in viewing pets not as something over which there can be “custody” (in the sense traditionally used for children), but rather as “property”.